+l /IDEO

 Bypass Mode

+- Xpoint Bypass

+Relay Bypass

-Xpoint Bypass Relay Bypass With this control, you can select how the video will be bypassed when a Bypass transition is triggered or the "Relay Bypass" button is pressed.
+This control enables the user to select how the video will be bypassed when a bypass transition is triggered or the "Relay Bypass" button is pressed.

 When you select xpoint bypass mode, the bypass is done electronically through activating the appropriate cross point in the router block.
 This allows the delayed video to continue undisturbed.